 Currently approximately 10 per cent of the primary school students live northeast of Victoria Road up to the enrolment boundary frontier of Parkes Street, with the remaining 90 per cent living southwest of Victoria Road down to the Parramatta River.
-Based on this existing distribution and using a maximum enrolment of 100 students who will live northeast of Victoria Road who will need to cross Victoria Road to access the primary school.
-The students who live north of Victoria Road would walk were assumed to walk routes with the following distributions as shown in Figure 1.21:
+Based on this existing distribution and using a maximum enrolment of 100 students who will live northeast of Victoria Road and need to cross Victoria Road to access the primary school, the students living north of Victoria Road who would walk were assumed to undertake the walking route options with the following distributions as shown in Figure 1.21:

-- Crossing Victoria Road at the Hermitage Road signals with 17 per cent for 17 students from the area between Hermitage Road and Falconer Street and 17 per cent for 17 students from the area between Falconer Street and Forsyth Street for a total of 34 students using this traffic signal and using Hermitage Road, which is not a recommended walking route to the school. - Crossing Victoria Road at the Bowden Street signals to walk along Bowden Street to Macpherson Street at 67 percent for 67 students, which is the preferred safe walking route to the school.
+- Crossing Victoria Road at the Hermitage Road signals with 17 students (1.7 per cent of student population) from the area between Hermitage Road and Falconer Street and 17 students (1.7 per cent of student population) from the area between Falconer Street and Forsyth Street.
+This contributes to a total of 34 students using this traffic signal and Hermitage Road to access the school site. - Crossing Victoria Road at the Bowden Street signals to walk along Bowden Street to Macpherson Street at 67 percent for 67 students, which is the preferred safe walking route to the school at the time of the audit, however as the Hermitage Road footpath is now complete these figures are expected to change.

-Figure 1.24: Distribution of Primary School Students within Walking Distance to the School
+Figure 4.1: Distribution of Primary School Students within Walking Distance to the School

-The remaining 900 students who will live southwest of Victoria Road will access the school from the south and east, as shown in Figure 1.24.
+The remaining 900 students who will live southwest of Victoria Road will access the school from the south and east, as shown in Figure 4.1.
 This distribution is assumed because high-density residential growth is likely between the Parramatta River and Meadowbank Rail Station and the low-density residential developments will be mostly retained northeast of Victoria Road.

-For the high school, the focus area was within the enrolment boundary within a reasonable 1,200 - 1,600m walk for older students, making up around 25 per cent of the school roll, as shown in Figure 1.20 and Table 1.10.
-The distribution of students within this area is shown in Figure 1.25.
+For the high school, the focus area was within the enrolment boundary within a reasonable 1,200 - 1,600m walk for older students, making up around 25 per cent of the school roll, as shown in Figure 3.3 and Table 3.2.
+The distribution of students within this area is shown in Figure 4.2.
 Approximately 60 per cent of this cohort of students live southwest/ south of Victoria Road within a 1,200m walkable distance and they will likely walk to the school from the east, south and west.
 The other 40 per cent of the students live north/ northwest of Victoria Road and will need to cross Victoria Road to walk to the school from the north.

-Figure 1.25: Distribution of High School Students within Walking Distance to the School
+Figure 4.2: Distribution of High School Students within Walking Distance to the School